cosmos-lang/cosmos-lang.github.io/quickstart.md

 Impure operators
 ---

 The addition of function and relation modes is meant to be an improvement over Prolog's _negation-by-failure_.
 By comparison, standard-compliant Prolog deprecates usage of the `not` keyword at all and many logical operators are by default not pure.
-This makes it more-or-less difficult to try out logic programming with pure relations at all.
+This makes it more-or-less difficult to try out logic programming with pure relations.

 Though we still provide a few non-pure operators that can be used anywhere like _once_.